reputage/bluepea/docs/reference/api.md

 references is the self-same data resource.

-In order to create an Agent Registration request the client application needs to produce a unique EdDSA signing keypair.
+In order to create an Agent Registration request the client application needs to produce a unique EdDSA signing keypair using the libsodium library.

 The bluepea python library has a helper function,